pengtang/rosaria_client/README.md

 Beta V1.3 (Apr.
 10)
 Pushed some small corrections to spin_clockwise, renamed spin_anticlockwise to spin_counterclockwise and added small corrections to that as well.
 Also added (cery) rough draft of interface program.

+Beta V1.4 (Apr.
+10)
+Change the spin from 180 to 90 degree, finished the print_state function.